burger

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-5. Click on the button Add a server:
+6. Click on the button to Confirm:

 Link to this FAQ: